paulpierre/informer/README.md

 5. Log into Telegram

-6.  attempt to login with the app by running
+6. Attempt to login with the app by running

 `python3 bot.py <api_user_id>`